Prince of Wales flying squirrel: Reproduction

-The Prince of Wales flying squirrel is a k-selected species.
+The Prince of Wales flying squirrel is a r-selected species.
 They start breeding around one year old, or sometimes older, and usually have one litter each year of 1-6 young, averaging 2-4.
 Mating seasons tend to be around February through July, and the mothers will nurture them inside dens.
 The males do not play in a role in taking care of offspring.
 Infants take around five weeks after birth to become almost fully developed.
 After around ten weeks, they are able to glide and leap, and are ready to leave their mothers.
 Flying squirrel longevity can reach up to seven years old in the wild.
 From this, annual survival rates are suggested to be fairly high.

 Behavior

 Despite its name, flying squirrels do not actually fly.
 They glide using a flap of skin called a patagium.
 Since they are arboreal mammals, they spend most of their life in old growth temperate rain forests in the high canopy.
 They are a non-migrating species and typically stay near areas in which they were born.
 They are active all year, even in the winter, because they do not hibernate.
 During cold weather in the winter, they huddle together to conserve heat.
 Groups as large as ten individuals have been documented.
 They are nocturnal with greatest activity right before dawn and right after dusk.
 They rest in dens during inactive times.
 They have a strong olfactory sense that helps them to detect food.
 The Prince of Wales flying squirrel tends to utilize dens in tree cavities or snags for storing food, hiding from predators, and reproduction.
 They do not spend much time on the ground in order to avoid predation.
 Northern flying squirrels are considered to be one of the most aerodynamic of mammals with the ability to travel between 3 and 45 meters in one glide.
 They travel between the trees to feed and in search of dens.